-Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts to be
+Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts

 The measure will be announced during a Seattle news conference, according to a source involved in conversations with the governor’s office but who has not been cleared to discuss the issue.
 The measure would not affect retail stores, according to the source.

-The restriction applies to large public gatherings such as baseball games, concerts and cultural events, another source told the Times.
+The restriction applies to large public gatherings such as baseball games, concerts and cultural events, another source told The Times.

 Chris Reykdal, Washington’s superintendent of public instruction, said Tuesday evening he doesn’t expect Inslee’s announcement to shut down public schools.